 For most of his life a Liberal, Gray stood as the Unionist parliamentary candidate for Hartlepool in 1891.
 He lost to fellow Hartlepool industrialist Christopher Furness (1852 – 1912), and was said to have been “beside himself with rage and disappointment” that his own employees helped to elect a rival.
 Gray was a good employer, but the electorate preferred the rival Liberal policies.
 It was alleged that Furness had promised his employees to only hire union labour if he was elected.

-A statue of Gray was erected in Hartlepool, paid for by public subscription, in 1898.
+A statue of William Gray, paid for by public subscription, was erected in Hartlepool in 1898.
 Gray died later that year with an estate valued at over £1.5 million.